 In art we are keen to inspire students and develop their interests in the visual arts.
 We encourage our students to think freely and independently emphasising that personal ideas are core to creative development, at the beginning of a project, anything is possible.
 Displays of technology, art and ceramics work around school demonstrate the achievements and showcase the excellence of the range of work undertaken by students from all years from Year 5–Upper Sixth.

 Trips and visits

 Art scholars are ambassadors for their subject in and outside of the classroom and they are encouraged to extend their skills and understanding independently as well as in collaboration with others.
 Every term we invite art scholars to two specialist clubs.
-For example an oil painting club led by our artist in residence William Cotterill and casting in concrete organised by Ben Drew in the 3D area of the department.
+This year scholars have been working towards the Bronze Arts Award and they have taken part in clubs led by department staff in Raku (a low fired ceramic technique) and typography.

 Please explore the latest Beyond planner to discover what artistic pursuits you could enjoy this term.